 - Fishing with static demersal gears (gillnets, and pots and traps) occurs within the site, in addition to mobile demersal and mobile pelagic gear.

 - The Skomer, Skokholm and the Seas off Pembrokeshire SPA extends from the coastline beyond the 12 nm limit.
-Within 6 nm of the coast, only UK vessels are permitted to fish and any management in this area would be implemented by the Inshore Fisheries and Conservation Authorities (IFCAs) or the MMO.
-Between 6 nm and 12 nm, French and Belgian fishing vessels have access to the site.
-To implement any fishing restrictions in this area, Defra would negotiate with the relevant governments before introducing national fishing prohibition orders applicable to all EU vessels or introducing Common Fisheries Policy (CFP) regulation measures.
-The section of the SPA lying offshore (beyond 12 nm) is also fished by other member states and fisheries are managed through the CFP.
+Within 6 nm of the coast, only UK vessels are permitted to fish and any management in this area would be implemented by the Inshore Fisheries and Conservation Authorities (IFCAs).
+Beyond 6nm, the Marine Management Organisation is responsible for fisheries management and compliance.

 - There are no existing oil and gas licences or marine aggregate licenses in or within 10 km of this area.

-- Licensable activities such as renewable energy developments, aggregate extraction or oil and gas exploration and production taking place or that may take place within this SPA are managed in accordance with The Conservation of Offshore Marine Habitats and Species Regulations 2017 and The Conservation of Habitats and Species Regulations 2017.
+- Licensable activities such as renewable energy developments, aggregate extraction or oil and gas exploration and production taking place or that may take place within this SPA are managed in accordance with The Conservation of Offshore Marine Habitats and Species Regulations 2017 (as amended) and The Conservation of Habitats and Species Regulations 2017 (as amended).

 - Existing licensed activities that take place or may take place in the future within the Skomer, Skokholm and the Seas off Pembrokeshire SPA will continue to be managed in line with relevant legislation and application processes by the competent authorities.
 Further information on JNCC's role in the provision of advice for licensed activities in the UK offshore area is available on JNCC's offshore industry advice webpages.